naeem23/semantic-similarity-analysis/README.md

       * For document level, provide the paths to the source and reference folders.

-      * The similarity scores will be calculated and saved in the Output/similarity_results.csv file.
+      * The similarity scores will be calculated and saved in the `similarity_results.csv` file.

+      * Scalar values of each source and reference embedding will be saved in `source_scalar_values.csv` and `reference_scalar_values.csv` repectively.

    2. Visualize the Results:
-      * Navigate to the Output folder:
+      * Navigate to the Python folder:
         ```
-        cd Output
+        cd Python
         ```

-      * Run the Python script to generate the scatter plot:
+      * Run following python command to visualize similarity score of a reference word/phrase or documents against some source word/phrase or documents:
         ```
-        python visual-data-presentation.py
+        python similarity-score-visualization.py
         ```

+      * Run python command to visualize scalar values of source and reference word/phrase or documents:
+        ```
+        python scalar-value-visualization.py
+        ```

-      * A web server will open in your browser, displaying the scatter plot of the similarity scores.
+      * Each time you run the python script a web server will open in your browser, displaying bar chart for similarity scores and  scatter plot for scalar values.

 # Project Folder Structure